hc-sc-ocdo-bdpd/RAGnalysis-API/README.md

 For setting up the project for development:

 1. Clone the repository
-2. Add a `.env` file in the root directory of `function/` with the below template.
-The API keys can be found in the ML Studio and OpenAI Studio endpoints pages (under the 'Consume' tab).
+2. Add a `.env` file in the root directory of `function/` AND the project root directory (for using the experiment notebook) with the below template.
+The API keys can be found in the ML Studio endpoint page (under the 'Consume' tab of each endpoint) and OpenAI Studio settings page.

 ```
 MISTRAL_KEY=
 LLAMA_KEY=
-EMBEDDING_KEY=
+OPENAI_KEY=
 FUNCTION_KEY=
 ```